dylanrubini/dylanrubini.github.io/_projects/1_project.md

 the revolutionary new turbomachine called the turbo-reactor proposed as an efficient, effective and financially attractive solution for decarbonising over 40 hard-to-abate sectors.
 By replacing the surface heat exchange energy transfer mechanism within a furnace with direct mechanical energy transfer to the fluid within the turbo-reactor, the power density can increase by 50 to 500 times, while simultaneously improving the quality of the process.
 This is enabled by a new turbomachinery principle, in which all mechanical energy transferred to the fluid is converted into kinetic energy and subsequently into internal energy of the fluid, rather than pressure.

 This research focuses on endothermic chemical reaction applications of the turbo-reactor (*e.g,* hydrocarbon cracking, as they pose a unique set of new requirements for the turbomachinery design.
 For the first time in turbomachinery, the working fluid chemically reacts along most of the bladed path.
 Therefore, to design the aerothermal bladed path to optimise the chemical reaction dynamics, an accelerated aerochemically coupled numerical solver is required.
-This work introduces a multi-fidelity, efficiently coupled aerochemistry model, called $$\texttt{ChemZIP}$$, guided by machine learning (ML) to routinely bring reacting flow simulations into the early design phases, rather than being ``one-off'' simulations.
+This work introduces a multi-fidelity, efficiently coupled aerochemistry model, called $$\texttt{ChemZIP}$$, guided by machine learning (ML) to routinely bring reacting flow simulations into the early design phases, rather than being "one-off" simulations.

 ## Data-Driven Efficiently Coupled Aerochemistry Flow Solver